jerebear48/OSYS3030-Documentation/FW/README.md

 # Multi-Homed Network Configuration

 ## Objective
-In this lab, the server was configured with **two network interfaces** — one for external (WAN) access and one for internal (LAN) connectivity.
+In this section, the server was configured with **two network interfaces** — one for external (WAN) access and one for internal (LAN) connectivity.
 This setup allows the server to function like a gateway or firewall, separating internal and external traffic for improved security and control.

 ---